cloudxabide/matrix.lab-OCP3/Foo/monitoring.md

 # Monitoring, Metrics, Logging

+Status:   In-progress
+Purpose:  Provide a quick guide to reviewing the monitoring tools/functions with OpenShift 3
-Quick highlight(s) of the services and endpoints for the different components
+          Highlight(s) of the services and endpoints for the different components
+Notes:
 It is worth noting (and hopefully easy to visualize in this example), there are essentially 2 points of Ingress to my cluster.
-master-api:8443 (in this case, using .linuxrevolution.com)
+* master-api:8443 (in this case, using .linuxrevolution.com)
-infra-routers:443 (in my case using *.ocp3-mwn.linuxrevolution.com)
+* infra-routers:443 (in my case using *.ocp3-mwn.linuxrevolution.com)

 Now - the "Web Console" and API will utilize the "master" endpoint:  ocp3-console.linuxrevolution.com:8443
 All of the other services will utilze the "infra-routers" endpoint:  cluster-console.ocp3-mwn.linuxrevolution.com (as an example)